 Romain Simon Collaud

 He believes that design should be intuitive & revolve around the user.
 To strengthen this, he learned inclusive design methodologies at the RCA & honed his skills in icon design at the University of Bournemouth.
 For the latter, he manipulated icons’ aesthetics to evaluate their effect on perceived usability.
 Many of his projects deal with notions of big data, data visualization & search algorithms.
 These play a large role in his research work, where he explores navigation principles & aggregation of content in mass information environments.
-Currently, he is working on a major social network system for elderly people.
+Currently, he is working on a major social network system for elderly people, as well as a digital exhibition whose narrative navigation as well as interactions with literary artifacts create a unique relationship with visitors.